precice/tutorials/channel-transport/README.md

   Animation of blob over 200 timesteps.
 </video>

-The case also features a version of the transport solver using adaptive mesh refinement.
+The transport solver also supports the use of adaptive mesh refinement.

 ![Setup with AMR](images/tutorials-channel-transport-amr.png)